Quantile Transfer for Reliable Operating Point Selection in Visual Place Recognition: Results

 \subsection{Runtime}

-We implemented our method on an Intel i7-14700 processor, without runtime optimization.
-Adaptive calibration sampling and quantile transfer took approximately 0.29s per query for the Nordland Summer–Winter and Fall–Summer traversals, 0.001s per query for SFU Mountain, and 0.009s per query for Oxford RobotCar.
+On an Intel i7-14700 CPU, calibration sampling and quantile transfer require approximately 0.0202s per query on Nordland, 0.0005s on SFU Mountain, 0.0030s on Oxford RobotCar, 0.0138s on Pittsburgh30k, and 0.0514s on MSLS val, using vectorized NumPy operations and multiprocessing across available CPU cores.